claudioSimeoni/notes/02_Problems/01_CSES.md

 ## Sum of two values

 By using two pointers you can easily compute how many couples have a certain sum x, but also how many of them have sum > x etc...
 You can also see [Coloring Game](https://codeforces.com/contest/2112/problem/C).

+---
+## Range Update Queries

+Remember this simple trick of storing the diff array and then simply modifying the extremes to add or remove x to an entire range, then you simply query with a segment on the diff array.